HOW MULTIPLE-PERSONALITY DISORDER RUINED MY MARRIAGE by guest @CiaraBallintyne

 He wouldn’t agree to have therapy, so I wouldn’t agree to remain married to him.

-Now people say to me how amazing I was, how strong I was, how ‘together’ I was.
+Now, people say to me how amazing I was, how strong I was, how ‘together’ I was.
 I look at them like they’re nuts and wonder who they’re talking about, because the woman they describe bears no resemblance to the woman I was.
+If you also need help when it comes to divorce, services like certified divorce coaching would be crucial.

 I can attest to this – if it doesn’t kill you, it will make you stronger.
 And, maybe, a better person.